solidjs/solid/documentation/comparison.md

 ## React

 React is also has had a big influence on Solid.
-Its unidirectional flow and explicit segregation of read and write in it's Hooks API informed Solid's API.
+Its unidirectional flow and explicit segregation of read and write in its Hooks API informed Solid's API.
 More so the objective of being just a "Render Library" rather than a framework.
-Solid has strong opinions on how to approach managing data in application development but doesn't seek to constrain it's execution.
+Solid has strong opinions on how to approach managing data in application development but doesn't seek to constrain its execution.

 However, as much as Solid aligns with React's design philosophy, it works significantly different fundamentally.
 React uses a Virtual DOM, and Solid does not.
 React's abstraction is top down component partition where render methods are called repeatedly and diffed.
-Whereas Solid renders each Template once in entirety constructing it's reactive graph and afterwords only executes instructions related to fine-grained changes.
+Whereas Solid renders each Template once in entirety constructing its reactive graph and afterwords only executes instructions related to fine-grained changes.

 ## Svelte

 Svelte pioneered the precompiled disappearing framework that Solid also employs to a certain degree.
 Both libraries are truly reactive and can produce really small execution code bundles although Svelte is the winner there.
-Solid requires a bit more explicitness in it's declarations and relying less on implicit analysis from the compiler, but that is part of what gives Solid superior performance.
+Solid requires a bit more explicitness in its declarations and relying less on implicit analysis from the compiler, but that is part of what gives Solid superior performance.

 Both libraries aim to help their developers write less code but approach it completely differently.
 Svelte 3 focuses on the optimization of the ease of dealing with localized change focusing on plain object interaction and 2 way binding in constrast to Solid's deliberate choice to embrace CQRS and immutable interface.
 Solid uses proxies to track dependencies but very consciously blocks setters, considering 2 way binding and direct mutation a dangerous anti-pattern in terms of large scale solutions.
 Instead Solid has adopted expressive setters(influenced by ImmutableJS and Falcor) to give flexibility of plain objects, with greater brevity, and significantly more control.
+With functional template composition, in many cases Solid allows developers to even less code written than Svelte.

 Svelte still represents pushing the boundaries of precompilation where Solid is a bit more conservative.
 But we feel Solid really takes the best of both worlds.